FREE Shipping on orders over $899

 • Lack of concentration and mental clarity.

-• Decreased stamina and ability to perform physical activities.
+• Decreased endurance and ability to perform physical activities.

 4. Kidney and Urinary Problems

-The kidneys are vital for removing waste and toxins from the body.
+The kidneys are vital for eliminating waste and toxins from the body.
 Lack of water can lead to:

 • Increased risk of kidney stone formation.